sourcegraph/sourcegraph-public-snapshot/dev/local-installer/sourcegraph/README.md

 1. One of the IPs listed will be your machine's local IP.
 Sourcegraph will be accessible to teammates in your local network at URLs of the form `http://<local-ip>:3080`.
 1. If you decide to deploy Sourcegraph at a domain name, update the `SRC_APP_HOST` value in `.env` to reflect the user-visible domain and restart Sourcegraph.

 If you run into any issues with installation, please email support@sourcegraph.com.
-We typically respond withint 24 hours.
+We typically respond within 24 hours.

 ## Restarting, resetting, and updates